 Equine Safety and Welfare Action Plan

 At its monthly meeting January 25, 2022, the Pennsylvania State Horse Racing Commission adopted an Equine Safety and Welfare Action Plan, a list of tangible steps to increase protections for thoroughbred horses racing in the state.
-The plan will be implemented beginning March 1, 2022.
+The plan was implemented on March 1, 2022.

 The plan, consisting of 10 measures to be carried out by the industry and the commission, was developed by a group of industry representatives over the past several months.
 The group examined the feasibility and effectiveness of actions taken in other states as well as steps that are likely to be implemented in coming years as a result of federal legislation.